TheStig294/ttt-tweaks-and-fixes/README.md

 Fixed lua error if you appear to hit something on the server but not on the client\
 <https://steamcommunity.com/sharedfiles/filedetails/?id=648957314>

-- "The PropHuntGun" by Jenssons\
+- "The PropHuntGun" by Active_Current\
 Fixed the prop hunt gun not fully disguising you, you are now fully invisible and role icons like the detective icon no longer show overhead\
 <https://steamcommunity.com/sharedfiles/filedetails/?id=2796353349>